generalguy41/Windowfy/README.md

 ## Known Issues

 - Activating the extension while the video is already Windowfied will not allow you to return to the original video size without a page refresh.
-- If viewing a video that is Windowfied, and the aspect ratio of the browser window does not match the aspect ratio of the video, you will see the page content behind the video.
+- If viewing a video that is Windowfied, and the aspect ratio of the browser window does not match the aspect ratio of the video, you may see the page content behind the video.
 - [Crunchyroll] Pressing Esc to return to original video size doesn't always work.
 Refresh the page to revert.
 - [Crunchyroll] Occasional z-indexing issues where a popup from a video preview may show up above the video.
 Fix is to press Esc, hover over the offending video link until the popup goes away, and Windowfy again.
 - [Masteranime] Pressing Esc to return to original video size doesn't always work.
 Refresh the page to revert.